 An interesting contribution of this study is its focus on a population that is often underrepresented in fall risk research, active older adults.
 Most research focuses on frail or institutionalized populations, but it is increasingly clear that even the most active are not immune to falls.
 As noted by Montero-Odasso et al. (2022), functional independence may mask latent vulnerabilities that only become apparent under more challenging circumstances.

+Clinical implications

+Strengths, limitations, future studies

 Naturally, this study has limitations.
 Its cross-sectional design prevents us from establishing causal relationships, only associations can be inferred.
 Furthermore, using self-report to assess fall history may introduce recall bias or underreporting, especially in cases where no injury occurred.
 Another limitation is the exclusive inclusion of physically active individuals, with no control group, which limits generalizability to more sedentary or institutionalized populations.